lesterlimjj/tp/docs/DeveloperGuide.md

 1. User requests to <u>list persons(UC01)</u>.
 2. User requests to delete a specific person by index.
-3. MatchEstate updates the usage number of tags used by the person’s property preferences.
+3. MatchEstate updates the usage number of tags used by the person's property preferences.
-4. MatchEstate deletes the person’s property preferences.
+4. MatchEstate deletes the person's property preferences.
-5. MatchEstate deletes ownership of listing for all of the person’s listing.
+5. MatchEstate deletes ownership of listing for all of the person's listing.
 6. MatchEstate deletes the person.
 7. MatchEstate displays a success message.